domenic/mocha-as-promised/README.md

 ### Node

-Do an `npm install mocha-as-promised` to get up and running.
+Do an `npm install mocha-as-promised --save-dev` to get up and running.
 Then:

 ```javascript
 require("mocha-as-promised")();